CUDAPerf/CUDAPerf/benchmark/Compilation-Debugging Mode Used/195076/info.md

 url
 https://forums.developer.nvidia.com/t/terrible-performance-from-very-simple-kernel/195076
 notes
-nvcc -o withG -G test.cu
-nvcc -o noG test.cu
-nsys profile --stats=true ./withG
+The buggy and fixed version code of the CUDA program are the same, only the difference lies in whether the - G tag is used during compilation nvcc -o buggy -G buggy.cu nvcc -o fixed fixed.cu nsys profile --stats=true ./buggy
-nsys profile --stats=true ./noG
+nsys profile --stats=true ./fixed